Asynchronous Programming

 }

 The function returns the result of this chain of then calls.
 The initial promise fetches the list of files as a string.
 The first then call transforms that string into an array of lines, producing a new promise.
 The second then call picks a random line from that, producing a third promise that yields a single filename.
-The final then call reads this file, so that the result of the function as a whole is a promise that returns the content of a random file.
+The final then call reads this file, so the result of the function as a whole is a promise that returns the content of a random file.

 function jsonFile(filename) {